-My current spiritual journey began with a commitment and a bushel basket full of pesky questions.
+My current spiritual journey began with a bushel basket full of pesky questions and a commitment.

 I’ve engaged a spiritual director to help me sort through my basket of pesky questions, challenge all kinds of dogma from the spiritual and religious to the political and ideological, and reorder my beliefs and values as necessary.